MicrosoftDocs/azure-devops-docs/docs/extend/test/discover-menu-group-ids.md

 # Discover menu group identifiers

-Many Team Services context menus have named groups of actions.
+Many VSTS context menus have named groups of actions.
 This helps ensure related actions are grouped together when the context menu is presented to the user.
 When you [contribute an action to a menu](../develop/add-action.md), you can optionally specify a `groupId` property, which will place the action within that group.

 To discover the possible group identifiers for a context menu: